 Make ahead tip: you can make the dough ahead of time, press into a disc, and wrap in plastic.
 Store in the refrigerator for up to 2 days.
 Allow to come to room temperature before rolling out.

 Farmhouse Rosemary-Parmesan Flatbread

 - Preheat the oven to 400˚ F, and line a baking sheet with parchment paper.

 - Whisk together the flour, salt, cheese and fresh rosemary in a large mixing bowl.
 Add the water a little at a time, using a fork and your fingers to mix it into the flour mixture, until a ragged dough starts to form.

-Empty the mixture out onto a lightly floured workspace, and knead until the dough comes together into a smooth ball, 2 - 3 minutes.
+- Empty the mixture out onto a lightly floured workspace, and knead with your hands until the dough comes together into a smooth ball, about 2 - 3 minutes.

-Flatten into a disk shape, and roll to the approximate size of a baking sheet.
-Place on the baking sheet.
+- Flatten into a disk shape, and roll to about 1/8" thick.
+Place on the prepared baking sheet.

-Sprinkle a little rosemary olive oil over the surface, along with a few pinches of salt flakes or coarse sea salt, and a couple of twists of fresh pepper.
+- Sprinkle a little olive oil over the surface, along with a few pinches of salt flakes or coarse sea salt.

-Serve with rosemary olive oil on the side.
+- Serve with olive oil on the side.